Attendance

 Leave of Absence for Holidays in Term Time

-The Governors of Woodland Primary School have endorsed the Local Authority’s advice on attendance and will not approve leave of absence for holidays in term time unless there are exceptional circumstances.
-Unapproved absence for this reason will be classed as unauthorised.
+Woodland Primary School will not approve leave of absence for holidays in term time unless there are exceptional circumstances.
+Unapproved absence for this reason will be classed as unauthorised and could lead to a fine from the Local Authority.

 Each case is dealt with individually and if parents feel their reasons are exceptional circumstances, they will be asked to explain their reasons in full and provide supporting evidence to support their case.